AcevedoJetter/batted-ball-data-viz/README.md

 4. if prompted, confirm that you do want to install the extension

 Open the port where the local server is running, and the visualizations should appear.

+### Online

+The visualization can be seen on my website: [https://acevedojetter.com/projects/batted-ball-data-viz](https://acevedojetter.com/projects/batted-ball-data-viz)

 ## What am I looking at after running the local server?